Skip to main content

 Founder @ Curling IO

-We assumed PostgreSQL for Version 3.
-After a decade running Postgres in production, why would we even consider something else?
-We knew the tooling, the failure modes, the operational playbook.
-Postgres is the safe choice for good reason.
+We assumed PostgreSQL at first.
+After a decade running Postgres in production, we knew the tooling, the failure modes, and the operational playbook.
+Then we compared self-hosting Postgres with Litestream-backed SQLite and changed our minds.

 Background Jobs Without the Baggage